csswizardry/csswizardry.github.com/_posts/2017-11-19-ten-years-old.md

 Mastery</cite>](https://www.amazon.co.uk/gp/product/1430223979?ie=UTF8&tag=blogography-21&linkCode=as2&camp=1634&creative=6738&creativeASIN=1430223979)
 which is a book that inspired me greatly.
-I actually loathe the name CSS Wizardry now, but it’s stuck too well for me to change it: I guess it’s here to stay (incidentally, a lot of people think the name choice was making a play on the whole Harry/wizard thing—it wasn’t).
+I actually loathe the name CSS Wizardry now, but it’s stuck too well for me to change it: I guess it’s here to stay.
+Incidentally, a lot of people think the name choice was making a play on the whole Harry/wizard thing—it wasn’t.

 Fast forward a decade, and that whimsical purchase has probably been the most influential decision I ever made.
 What started off as an overly-confident